NateshaMortimer/Amazon-Retail-Analytics/README.md

 ## Secondary Data Cleaning / Preparation
-In the initial data preparatiion phase, the following tasks were performed:
+In the secondary data preparation phase, the following tasks were performed:
 1. Data loading and inspection
 2. Removal of irrelevant columns in product details dataset
 3. Handling missing values